SarahBass/SarahBass/README.md

 Vectornator, Adobe illustrator, and use various Animation or 3D programs like Blender.

-💻 I can program fluently in Kotlin, Java, C++, C, Javascript, some assembly languages, and python.
+💻 I can program in Kotlin, Java, C++, C,
+Javascript, some assembly languages, and python.

 🎓 Currently enrolled in undergraduate classes